Trustees

 TRUSTEE

-Louise has been the Business Development Director at Academies Enterprise Trust since August 2019.
-She brings a rich and diverse set of skills and experiences from more than 20 years in the private, public and not-for-profit sectors.
-Most recently she was CEO of Governors for Schools, an education charity.
-Prior to that she was Business Development Director at London Early Years Foundation, where she grew their nursery portfolio.
+Louise has been the Chief Operating Officer at E21C Academy Trust since April 2022.
+She brings a rich and diverse set of skills and experiences from more than 25 years in the private, public and not-for-profit sectors.
+Her experience in education has encompassed being the Business Development Director at Academies Enterprise Trust, CEO of Governors for Schools, and Business Development Director at London Early Years Foundation, where she grew their nursery portfolio.
 Her private sector experience was with the retailer Tesco and a strategy consulting firm, and she also worked in HM Treasury for a few years.
-Louise is a trustee of the United Westminster & Grey Coat Foundation.
 She has an MChem from Oxford University and an MBA from Harvard.